Definition of the Fugitive Slave Act of 1850

 - Rather than reduce sectional division over the issue of slavery, the Fugitive Slave Act of 1850 fanned the flames of civil war in the United States.

-This is a brief history of slavery laws in America, from the Declaration of Independence to the Emancipation Proclamation.
+This is a brief timeline of slavery laws in America, at the federal level, from the Declaration of Independence to the Emancipation Proclamation.

 Draft of the Declaration of Independence